 As company owners are looking for new ways of developing their businesses and employees are open for new opportunities, remote work is growing in popularity.
 More and more companies allow for a few days of working from home per week and some, like for instance GitLab, have already gone fully remote.
 The trend is not about to stop in the foreseeable future.
 In fact, the popularity of remote work will still be on the rise, researchers say.
 According to a survey conducted by the Economist, by the year 2035, there could be one billion remote workers.
+From all possible niches existing, including job positions like online teacher.
 The numbers are impressive.
 For businesses, remote work has a lot of benefits, such as finding skilful employees outside the place the company is based in or cutting expenses, to mention just a few.
 Is remote work equally beneficial for employees?
 Let’s take a look at some advantages and weigh them against the disadvantages, as it’s hard to deny there are a few.

 The most frequently stated reason why people want to work remotely is that it usually comes with the flexibility of working time.
 This, in turn, increases employee happiness and job satisfaction.
 Researchers suggest that flexible working hours work wonders for employee productivity.
 Not everyone is productive between 9-5 every day.
 Some people much prefer starting work earlier, while others are the most productive later in the afternoon.
 When working remotely, you’re not limited by the office opening hours.
 Thanks to that, you can arrange your schedule in a way that lets use make the most of your productivity peak.

 Not having to commute every day has two big advantages – it saves time and money (and potentially lots of frustrations as well).
-In bigger cities, the commute might be particularly time-consuming and you could probably find a hundred better ways to spend the time you waste on public transport or in traffic jams.
+In bigger cities, the commute might be particularly time-consuming and you could probably find a hundred better ways to spend the time you waste on public transport, traffic jams, or solving the business parking space problems if you're an employer.
 Working remotely also gives you the opportunity to work for a companies which are located far from where you live.
 It’s probably happened to you that you’ve come across a perfect job offer and couldn’t apply because the company was in a different city and you didn’t want to waste time on the commute.
 Remote work would be the solution to this problem.

 Since more and more people today choose nomadic lifestyle, the flexibility that remote work gives is a big plus.
 It allows to combine work with traveling and gives the freedom to choose the place to live and change it whenever you want.
 And that’s an extremely convenient solution for all those who don’t want to give up traveling to have a 9-5 job in the office.